Debt Collection

 Debt-where is thy sting?

-E19As you struggle to manage your personal credit crunch by cravenly avoiding your own creditors while doggedly and indignantly pursuing your debtors, there are a few rules to the game that you should know about.
+when did you last see your fatherAs you struggle to manage your personal credit crunch by cravenly avoiding your own creditors while doggedly and indignantly pursuing your debtors, there are a few rules to the game that you should know about.

 There are four rules to being a successful debtor:

-1. Admit nothing, especially not that you owe any money or that you are completely satisfied with the goods or services.
+1. Admit nothing, especially that you owe any money or that you are completely satisfied with the goods or services.

 2. If there is anything slightly wrong with the product or services tell the supplier in writing.